In Support of Pre-K through12 Catholic Education.

 Financial Aid Opportunities

-Two 50% tuition scholarship opportunities are open for a Joliet Diocesan teacher/administrator or Lasallian educator in the Chicago area seeking an Ed.D. in Educational Leadership with a moral and ethical framework and committed to a leadership role in Catholic education.
-A Superintendent Endorsement can also be obtained through this program by taking three additional classes.
+Two 50% tuition scholarship opportunities are open for a teacher/administrator in a Catholic School in the Chicagoland area seeking an Ed.D. in Educational Leadership with a moral and ethical framework and committed to school leadership.
 The scholarship application can be found here.

 Diocese Tuition Discount